Ignacio003/Ignacio003/README.md

 <h1 align="center"><b>Hi, I'm Ignacio Fortes 👋 </b></h1>

 ## About Me :
+- 🧑‍💼 Full stack developer (Angular, .NET) in HSN.

-- 🎓 Currently, I am studying for a degree in Computer Engineering at the University of Granada.
+- 🎓 Degree in Computer Engineering at the University of Granada.
 - 💡 Passionate about software development, UI/UX design, and system architecture.
 - 🌱 Constantly learning about Android development, mesh networking, and P2P streaming.
 - 🏡 Based in **Granada, Spain**.